-In line with the new Tubacex 2022-25 strategic plan, TUBACEX drives forward its diversification strategy to achieve a more balanced business mix with a focus on gas, power and energy. to achieve a more balanced business mix with a focus on gas, energy transition towards green energies and an alternative to coal.
+In line with the new TUBACEX 2022-25 strategic plan, TUBACEX drives forward its diversification strategy to achieve a more balanced business mix with a focus on gas, power and energy. to achieve a more balanced business mix with a focus on gas, energy transition towards green energies and an alternative to coal.
 TUBACEX is defining its transformation into a supplier of sophisticated industrial products and high value-added services for the energy and mobility sector without losing its hallmarks.
 In this context, the ton of steel produced is no longer a representative indicator for our activity.
 That's why we have revised our targets and commitments and set new ones based on the value added.

-As the intensity target of reducing scope 3 emissions to tons of steel sold is a target approved by the SBTi, we have calculated it and reported it as an additional indicator of the carbon performance of TUBACEX in 2021.
+As the intensity target of reducing scope 3 emissions to tons of steel sold is a target approved by the SBTi, we have calculated it and reported it as an additional indicator of the carbon performance of TUBACEX.
 The approved target is to reduce scope 3 carbon intensity by a ton of steel sold by 30% in 2030 from a 2019 base year.

-In 2021 TUBACEX achieved an increase of 19% (1- 2.579 / 2.161) from the base year.
-This data is no longer representative of the activity of TUBACEX because of the activity diversification that the Group is conducting and the decrease in 2021 production because of the global crisis created by COVID-19 and the strikes that the Spanish plants experienced during 2021.
+Last data are no longer representative of the activity of TUBACEX because of the activity diversification that the Group is conducting and the decrease in 2021 production because of the global crisis created by COVID-19 and the strikes that the Spanish plants experienced during 2021.
 The strikes forced ACVA to buy more steel from third parties' suppliers, not accounted for as sustainable suppliers with renewable products.

-This increases scope 3 emissions of 2021, together with a decrease in the steel production, makes this indicator no representative.
+This increases scope 3 emissions of 2022, together with a decrease in the steel production, makes this indicator no representative.